This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 - details for their chosen education institution including contact name, email address and phone number

-- details of any extra travel costs they may wish to claim
+- details of any costs for additional travel they may wish to claim

 - name, address, email address and contact details of their support worker (if they have one)